BriannaGopaul/BriannaGopaul.github.io/md-newsletter/IEC-progress.md

 # Fusor Progress Log

 ### Objective:
-Build an Inertial Electrostatic Confinement Fusor, detect fast neutrons, test new experiments to increase the rate of fusion.
+Build an Inertial Electrostatic Confinement Fusor (IEC), detect fast neutrons and test new experiments to increase the rate of fusion.

 - - -